Psychtoolbox-3/psychtoolbox-3.github.com/docs/Psychtoolbox.md

 ##### >[Psychtoolbox](Psychtoolbox)

 Psychtoolbox.
-Version 3.0.18      13 October 2021
+Version 3.0.19      17 February 2023

 The Psychophysics Toolbox is a collection of Octave and Matlab functions
 that extend the language to give you exquisite control of your computer
 to test observers with research-grade dynamic stimuli.
+Parts of it are
+also used as critical parts of Python toolkits like [PsychoPy](PsychoPy).

 Every Psychtoolbox function has its own documentation available through
 the Matlab HELP command, and, in the case of MEX files, through the